suhastheju/restless-reachability/lister/README.md

 ## Overview
 This software repository contains an experimental software implementation of algorithms for solving a set of restless reachability problems in temporal graphs.
 The software is written in C programming language.

-This version of the source code is realeased for WSDM - 2021 submission titled "Restless reachability in temporal graphs: algebraic methods and applications".

 ## License
 The source code is subject to MIT license.